waldronlab/curatedMetagenomicData/CONTRIBUTING.md

 ## Reporting Bugs

-Development of the curatedMetagenomicData package occurs on GitHub and bugs reported via GitHub issues will recieve the quickest response.
-Please visit the [project repository](https://github.com/waldronlab/curatedMetagenomicData) and file an issue should you find one.
+Please report software bugs and data problems on our GitHub [issue tracker](https://github.com/waldronlab/curatedMetagenomicData/issues).

 ## Pull Request

-If you should find a bug that can be fixed with minimal effort please feel free to submit a pull request by cloning the master repository, fixing the bug, committing your changes, and submitting a pull request.
-If the pull request builds on continious itegration servers without issue it will be merged as soon as is practically possible.
+If you are able to fix a bug yourself, we would welcome a pull request.
+If the pull request builds cleanly on the continious itegration servers it will be merged as soon as is possible.

 ## Adding Datasets

-Authors welcome the addition of new datasets provided they can be run through the MetaPhlAn2 and HUMAnN2 pipelines and have curated per sample metadata.
-To have a dataset considered for addition please contact the maintainer and provide a TSV file containing curated per sample metadata, along with information about how the raw data can be transfered (SCP, SFTP, etc.) for processing.
+Authors welcome the addition of new metagenomic datasets provided that the raw data are hosted by NCBI and can be run through the MetaPhlAn2 and HUMAnN2 pipelines.
+You can request the addition of a dataset by opening an issue on the [Issue Tracker](https://github.com/waldronlab/curatedMetagenomicData/issues), pointing us to the publication and raw data.
 Provided the dataset is a curated human metagenomic study that can be run through the MetaPhlAn2 and HUMAnN2 pipelines it will be added by the process outlined in the [wiki](https://github.com/waldronlab/curatedMetagenomicData/wiki/Adding-New-Data) as soon as is practically possible.

+You can speed up our ability to incorporate a new dataset by providing curated metadata.
+Metadata must satisfy a grammar that is defined by this [template](https://github.com/waldronlab/curatedMetagenomicData/blob/master/inst/extdata/template.csv).
+You can check that a data.frame object satisfies this grammar using the checkCuration() function in curatedMetagenomicData.

 ## Other Issues

-Visit the Bioconductor support site at https://support.bioconductor.org/, breifly describe your issue, and add the tag curatedMetagenomicData.
+Visit the Bioconductor support site at https://support.bioconductor.org/, briefly describe your issue, and add the tag curatedMetagenomicData.